GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 # **PYTHON: CONDITIONAL AND LOOP**

-Line-by-line sequential code execution programming is also known as *procedural programming*.
-It is the basic programming style using mostly with conditional and loops statements and additional functions for assistance.

-This chapter introduce list of conditional and loop statements essential in Python programming.
+Conditional and loop statement is commonly used and one of the essential pieces of code in programming.
+This chapter introduces list of conditional and loop statements in Python programming.

 ## Indentation
 Indentation is used to delimit (mark the limits or boundaries) blocks of code.
 Simply put, it is used to distinguish where the block of code belongs to.
 Indentation is inserted on the section of code after colon `:`.